Alligator/sqlite-viewer/README.md

     sql database command

+This will return up to 25 rows.
+If you need to see more, use `LIMIT` with an `OFFSET`.

+I've included the example database from the above screenshots, for testing/playing around purposes.

+## counting
-Shorthand to count the values in a set of columns:
+I find myself writing queries to count the number of values in a set of columns a lot, so I've included a parameter that can build these queries for you:

     sql database -count table:columns

-Example:
+For example, I have a database containing all of my nginx access logs.
+If I want to see which URLs are most frequently accessed and by which HTTP method, I can do this:

-    $ sql example.db -count data:col1,col2
+    $ sql logs.db -count logs:request,method
+    request                      method  count
+    /                            GET     14660
+    /robots.txt                  GET     5503
+    ...

-This will expand to this query:
+which will expand to this query:

-    SELECT col1, col2, count(1) AS count
+    SELECT request, method count(1) AS count
-    FROM data
+    FROM logs
-    GROUP BY col1, col2
+    GROUP BY request, method
-    ORDER BY count(10 DESC
+    ORDER BY count(1) DESC

-I found myself writing a query like this over and over, so I decided to add a quick way of building it into this tool.

-I've included the example database from the screenshots, for testing/playing around purposes.